RVSts/CS50_Solutions/deep/answers.md

 However, it can introduce a lot of additional complexity, requiring more planning time.
 It also adds to maintenance costs.
 A clear problem is the structural interdependence between the partitions and their data.

-Homever, it can become harder to introduce
+Homever, it can become harder to introduce queries because the fact the data is randomized.
+It will require more planning time.
+This also increase the structural interdependence between the partitions.

 ## Partitioning by Hour